CSCfi/Kielipankki-portal-ansible/README.md

 This assumes that the pre-production server is otherwise ready and only needs a content sync.

+## Optional: Update Kielipankki Theme

+If you edit content in the Kielipankki theme (like popup.php or license.php) you can update it using the *kielipankki_theme* tag:

+ - `ansible-playbook -i inventories/openstack_portal_pre_prod portalPouta.yml -t kielipankki_theme

+This assumes that the pre-production server is otherwise ready.

 ## Switch to the new version